OpenDataVBB/gtfs-rt-feed/readme.md

 }
 ```

-First, it is transformed it into a GTFS-RT `TripUpdate`, so that subsequent must only deal with GTFS-RT concepts.
+First, it is transformed into a GTFS-RT `TripUpdate`, so that subsequent code must only deal with GTFS-RT concepts.

 ```js
 // Again, this example has been shortened for readability.